What’s next for Libra?

 With regards to Libra, we believe that the road for the global stablecoin will likely be bumpier than many had originally anticipated.
 The initial euphoria and subsequent bump in digital asset market prices may be tapering and could potentially correct as we have recently seen a correction in digital asset stalwart, BTC’s price.

 We thus advise our users to be prudent and to exercise caution when investing in any digital asset and to be mindful of current developments before investing.

 This letter or report (“Letter”) is an informational document and does not constitute an investment recommendation, investment advice, an offer to sell or a solicitation to purchase any assets or any entity organized, controlled, or managed by Zipmex Asia Pte.
-Ltd. and/or any companies under the Zipmex Group (“Zipmex”) and/or any of its affiliates and therefore may not be relied upon in connection with any offer or sale of securities and/or any other assets, including digital assets and/or cryptocurrencies.
+Ltd. and/or any companies under the Zipmex Group (“Zipmex”) and/or any of its affiliates and therefore may not be relied upon in connection with any offer or sale of securities and/or any other assets, including digital assets and/or digital assets.
 Any offer or solicitation may only be made pursuant to a confidential private offering memorandum (or similar document) which will only be provided to qualified offerees and should be reviewed carefully by any such offerees prior to investing.